Describes how major projects are secured and financed. Explains activities of the multilateral development banks in and other aid-funded projects.

 Advocacy

+United States companies bidding on a GOM tender may also qualify for U.S. Government (USG) Advocacy.
+Within the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates USG interagency advocacy efforts on behalf of U.S. exporters in competition with foreign firms in foreign government projects or procurement opportunities.
 The Advocacy Center works closely with our network of domestic U.S. Commercial Service Export Assistance Centers and with the U.S. Commercial Service in Mexico to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
-Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
+Advocacy assistance can take many forms but often involves the U.S. Embassy or other USG agency officials expressing support for the U.S. exporters directly to the foreign government.
 Consult Advocacy for Foreign Government Contracts for additional information.

 Project Financing